packit/deployment/cron-jobs/packit-service-validation/README.md

 For the validation of the packit-service we run a validation script every night.

-Currently this is deployed in the cyborg project in PSI.
+Currently, this is deployed in the cyborg project in [PSI](https://ocp4.psi.redhat.com/).

-[Cron job](./openshift/job-run-validation.yaml) - job for running of the validation script
+- [Cron job](./openshift/job-run-validation.yml.j2) - cron job for running of the validation script

-[Containerfile](./Containerfile) - image used by the job
+- [Containerfile](./Containerfile) - image used by the job

-[packit-service-validation.py](./packit-service-validation.py) - script in the image
+- [packit-service-validation.py](./packit-service-validation.py) - script (in the image) to run by the Cron job
+- [Playbook](deploy-validation.yaml) - to deploy the cron job & secrets

 The script verifies that Copr builds and Testing farm runs are processed correctly for pull requests in `packit/hello-world` repo: